rafikbahri/neuralk-technical-assessment/README.md

 This unified access pattern simplifies service discovery and interaction, especially for client applications that need to communicate with multiple services.

-In this setup, you need to add the following line to your `/etc/hosts/`, in order for the client to be able to resolve `minio`.
+In this setup, you need to add the following line to your `/etc/hosts/`, in order for the client to be able to resolve `minio` and use the presigned URLs.

 ```bash
 127.0.0.1 minio
 ```

+Read more about Minio presigned URL issue [here](https://github.com/minio/minio/issues/8007).

 To be able to run the python modules, you need to export the python path: